-Email Now: This option will send a copy of the router log to the e-mail address configured in the Tools > Email Settings screen.
+Email Now: This option will send a copy of the router log to the e-mail computer.

-Save Log: This option will save the router to a log file on your computer.
+Save Log: This option will save the router to a log file on your

 Stats

 The screen below displays the Traffic Statistics.
 Here you can view the amount of packets that pass through the DIR-615 on both the Internet and the LAN ports.
 The traffic counter will reset if the device is rebooted.